|

 Estella

-Olite - formerly the seat of Navarre's kings
+Olite - formerly seat of Navarre's kings

 Roncesvalles